ghi-electronics/Docs/tinyclr/downloads.md

 # Downloads
 This page includes different download types for individual boards.
-See individual product pges for details on what to download.
+See individual product pages for details on what to download.

 Software status legend: